SlicerIGT/SlicerBoneReconstructionPlanner/README.md

   clearanceFitPrintingTolerance = 0.4mm
 ```

-4. Click "Create miter boxes from fibula planes".
+5. Click "Create miter boxes from fibula planes".
 The yellow miterBoxes will appear, each one with a long box that will create the slit for the saw to go through.

 ## Create the Fibula Guide Base
-5. Go to the segment editor, add a new segment and create a copy (using the copy-logical-operator) of the fibula segment, rename it to "fibGuideBase".
+6. Go to the segment editor, add a new segment and create a copy (using the copy-logical-operator) of the fibula segment, rename it to "fibGuideBase".
-6. Use Hollow tool with "inside surface" option and some "shell thickness" between 3 to 6mm.
+7. Use Hollow tool with "inside surface" option and some "shell thickness" between 3mm to 6mm.
 The number should be decision of the user.
 Usually more thickness makes the contact between the miterBoxes and the guideBase easier to achieve but sometimes the guideBase ends up too big, wasting material or being uncomfortable.
 You can solve this, using a smaller shell if you do "masked painting" in the areas that need filling.
 [Here is explained how to do it](https://github.com/SlicerIGT/SlicerBoneReconstructionPlanner/discussions/40#discussioncomment-1607995)
-7. Shape the guidebase using scissors effect.
+8. Shape the guidebase using scissors effect.
+The guidebase should still be in contact with all miterBoxes after finishing this step.
+9. Optionally, add a mark on the guidebase to recognize the caudality (i.e. part of the surgical guide that should be positioned nearer to the feet).
-8. Go to the data module and leave only the fibGuideBase segment visible on its segmentation, right-click it and press "Export visible segments to models"
+10. Go to the data module and leave only the "fibGuideBase" segment visible on its segmentation, right-click it and press "Export visible segments to models".

 ## Finish the Fibula Surgical Guide
 9. On the "Fibula Surgical Guide Generation" layout of BRP click on the button "Create fiducial list" and position around one point per segment were you want the screw-hole to be (the fibGuideBase model should be visible).